Stay Tuned for Ticket Sales!

-We will have 9 beautiful gardens to visit this year, and you may start at any garden you choose.
+We will have 6 beautiful gardens to visit this year, and you may start at any garden you choose.
 The tour is self guided to allow you to set your own pace and visit all of the gardens throughout the weekend.
-We have quite the variety of gardens on our tour this year, such as a pollinator garden, traditional rose gardens, desert landscapes, a koi pond, and a grand garden with a theme encompassing all seasons!
+As with previous years, each of the gardens are unique, while honoring this year's theme!
 Master gardeners will be on hand should you have any questions at the gardens on the tour.

 Price of admission to the Garden Tour is $10.

 Children 16 and under are FREE.

 Gardens open 10:00 AM - 5:00 PM Sat & Sun, April 27-28.

 The Fales Garden

 Rob and Deanna Fales bought their brand new home in Corona Hills 34 years ago and started their landscaping journey with a completely blank slate.
 There was nothing included with the house with the exception of some small pine trees and a jacaranda that the developer planted for slope stability.
 They saw the potential and little by little added a front lawn, a small garden wall, and plants so the house would look “lived in”.
 The backyard started 6 years later when they realized they could not plant a lawn on solid rock.
 A perimeter garden wall was built and masonry skills were developed as the entire yard was raised over a foot, with the fill dirt coming from construction of a swimming pool down the street.
 A playhouse with a sandbox for the kids went up next, and from that a future deck was envisioned.
 That was realized 10 years later when the deck was started at the top level with the steps and levels down to the other side of the yard added in as time and money permitted.